Multi-asset return risk measures: Empirical study

-While the MARRM for the ARaR and the MARM for the ES are not identical in general,\footnote{For instance, compare both numerically for a position $X\sim \text{LN}(1.5, 0.16)$ and a security payoff $Z\sim \text{LN}(2.29, 0.04)$ at level $\lambda = 0.9$.} they agree in case of the VaR.
-This is due to the next result.
+The MARRM for the ARaR and the MARM for the ES are generally not identical.\footnote{As an example, consider a position $X \sim \text{LN}(1.5, 0.16)$ and a security payoff $Z \sim \text{LN}(2.29, 0.04)$, and compare both risk measures numerically at level $\lambda = 0.9$.} However, as shown in the next result, they agree in the case of the VaR.

 \begin{lemma} For $X,Z\in L^0_{++}$ and each $\lambda \in(0,1)$, $q_{\log\left(\frac{X}{Z}\right)}^{-}(\lambda)\leq 0$ holds if and only if $q_{X-Z}^{-}(\lambda)\leq 0$. \end{lemma}